Who was composer Samuel Coleridge-Taylor and what are his most famous works?

 This bright composer defied societal odds in the early 20th century, so here’s everything you need to know about his life, music and love of poetry.

-Samuel Coleridge-Taylor was an English composer, conductor and political activist who fought against race prejudice with his incredible compositions.
+Samuel Coleridge-Taylor was an English composer, conductor and political activist once hailed by 20th-century critics as a “musical genius”.

-Born in Holborn in 1875 to an English mother and a father originally from Sierra Leone, he liked to be identified as Anglo-African – and was later referred to by white New York musicians as the ‘African Mahler’, owing to his musical success.
+Born in Holborn in 1875 to an English mother and a father originally from Sierra Leone, he identified as Anglo-African.

 His name was given to him after the famous poet Samuel Taylor Coleridge who, curiously, became a great source of inspiration during his career.